ibm-cloud-docs/Backup/restore-from-another-server-in-another-dc.md

 ## Pre-requisites
 {: #prereqsrestore2}

-- Server1 and Server2 must have the same Operating System.
+- Server 1 and Server 2 must have the same Operating System.
 Cross-platform restores aren't supported.
-- Server1 and Server2 must have backup agents that were configured previously.
+- Server 1 and Server 2 must have backup agents that were configured previously.
 For more information about configuring the backup agents, see [Configuring the Backup agent in Cloud Backup Portal](/docs/Backup?topic=Backup-getting-started#getting-started).
-- A backup job for Server1 that produced a backup to Server1's vault location.
+- A backup job for Server 1 that produced a backup to Server 1's vault location.

 Disable all Scheduled tasks on both servers to avoid any conflicts.
 {: important}

-## Starting Cloud Backup Portal of Server2
+## Starting Cloud Backup Portal of Server 2
 {: #startPortalotherDC}

 Remember to start your [{{site.data.keyword.BluVPN}}](/docs/iaas-vpn?topic=iaas-vpn-getting-started){: external} connection to get access to the {{site.data.keyword.cloud}} private network or the Cloud Backup Portal link doesn't work.